tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 On an online server with `tidal tools` installed, you can upload this result file to Tidal Migrations Platform with the following command.

     $ tidal sync servers <path-to-result-file>

-### Run Machine Stats

-Now that you have created a hosts file, you have two options for how to run Machine Stats depending on your needs.
-For example, you could use Machine Stats to capture data points on your inventory and send its output to your Tidal workspace.
-Alternatively, You can use Machine Stats to capture statistics on a host for a period of time.
-The following 2 sections will guide you through both scenarios.

 #### Pipe Machine Stats Output to Tidal Migrations Platform